replexica/replexica/CONTRIBUTING.md

 # CONTRIBUTING.md

-Thank you for contributing to Replexica!
+Thank you for contributing to Lingo.dev!
 We're an exciting open source project and we'd love to have you contribute!

 Here's some resources and guidance to help you get started: